olleharstedt/olleharstedt.github.io/_posts/2020-05-28-typesafe-websocket-communication.markdown

 <table class="border">
   <tr>
-  <td style="font-size: 50px;">”</td>
+  <td style="font-size: 50px; border: none;">”</td>
-  <td><p class="blockquote">a language where the only operations that one can execute on data are the ones that are condoned by the data's type.
+  <td style="border: none;"><p class="blockquote">a language where the only operations that one can execute on data are the ones that are condoned by the data's type.
 That is, if your data is of type X and X doesn't support operation y, then the language will not allow you to to execute y(X).</p></td>
   </tr>
 </table>